lukelin1991/coalfire-assessment-repo/Part-One/README.md

     - [DONE] t2.micro sized

 ***Supporting Infrastructure***
-• One ALB that sends web traffic to the ec2’s in the ASG.
+  - [In-progress] One ALB that sends web traffic to the ec2’s in the ASG.
 The goal is working, deployable code — it can be minimal but must meet the requirements.

 ### Evaluation Criteria